Wong Wai: Lee Man

+Nanjing City

+On 3 March 2026, Wong moved abroad and joined China League One club Nanjing City.

 International career

 Wong had represented the Hong Kong national under-19 football team and participated in the 2010 AFC U-19 Championship qualification held in Indonesia.
 He scored one goal in four games.

 On 16 February 2013, Wong received his first call-up from the senior team for the 2015 AFC Asian Cup qualification against Vietnam.
 However, he was excluded from the final squad announced on 15 March 2013.

 On 31 May 2013, Wong was included in the 20-men final squad for an international friendly match against the Philippines held on 4 June.
 He made his debut during the match, as he entered in the 77th minute as a substitute for Leung Chun Pong.

+On 5 October 2017, Wong scored his first international goal against Laos.

 On 21 November 2023, Wong scored an equalizer against Turkmenistan in the second round of 2026 World Cup AFC qualifiers, which ended in a 2–2 draw.

 On 26 December 2023, Wong was named in Hong Kong's squad for the 2023 AFC Asian Cup.